glotzerlab/signac/doc/api.rst

 The JSONDict
 ============

-This class implements the interface for the job's :attr:`~signac.contrib.job.Job.statepoint` and :attr:`~signac.contrib.job.Job.document` attributes, but can also be used on its own.
+This class implements the interface for the job's :attr:`~signac.job.Job.statepoint` and :attr:`~signac.job.Job.document` attributes, but can also be used on its own.

 .. autoclass:: JSONDict
     :members: